ChrisVojnich/json4df/README.md

 ## About:

 Because the JSON file's retrieved through API’s are often nested, it is difficult to put them into a dataframe appropriate for data analysis.
 The proposed “json4df” function takes a JSON file and a custom XSL template.
-It returns a JSON file transformed according to the template ready to load in the Pandas dataframe.
+It returns a JSON file transformed according to the template, ready to load in the Pandas dataframe.

 ## Installation: